Uinta Basin Rail: Public private partnership

 In 2019, the Seven County Infrastructure Coalition (successor agency to the Six County Infrastructure Coalition) partnered with Rio Grande Pacific Corporation, a shortline railroad holding company, and identified 29 potential rail corridors, using the earlier UDOT study as a base.
 In addition to the routes identified by UDOT, this study considered historical routes surveyed a century prior.
 Their study opined that the line was feasible, and that UDOT had included elements in the design that could be modified or eliminated to cut costs.

 The coalition initially submitted four routes to the Surface Transportation Board (STB) for detailed study and an Environmental Impact Statement.
 Three of these would connect to the Central Corridor near Soldier Summit and proceed north east towards the basin.
 The fourth option would extend the former D&SL line from its terminus in Craig.
 It would use the existing Deseret Power Railway for a portion of the journey, and in so doing connect that line to the national rail network as well.
 The study noted that the Craig alternative traversed the easiest terrain, was the only option to not require constructing tunnels, and overall was one of the lower-cost options.
 The Craig option required the most new track to be built.
 The STB announced they had removed this option from consideration while reviewing and preparing the Environmental Impact statement on December 13, 2019.
 Both agencies cited a concern that while the Central Corridor is subject to a trackage rights agreement that allows a number of rail companies access to the line, there is no such agreement in place for the branch to Craig.
 The Craig alternative required negotiating access agreements with 3 separate track owners, and after months of negotiation, no agreement with any owner had been reached.
 Two of the track owners used the line exclusively for transporting coal, whose business has dramatically decreased.
-Even if access rights could be secured, the STB and the coalition decided there was a risk the Unita Basin Rail operators could be forced to assume ownership and/or maintenance costs for these sections, should coal volumes continue to decrease.
+Even if access rights could be secured, the STB and the coalition decided there was a risk the Uinta Basin Rail operators could be forced to assume ownership and/or maintenance costs for these sections, should coal volumes continue to decrease.